br3ndonland/br3ndonland.github.io-jekyll/README.md

 [![license](https://img.shields.io/badge/license-CC--BY--4.0%20-blue.svg?longCache=true&style=for-the-badge)](https://creativecommons.org/licenses/by/4.0/)

-The [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/), which is commonly used for open-access scientific publications.
+This repository is provided under the terms of the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
 If you adapt these materials, please **attribute me** and **explain what you changed**.

 - [Stack](#stack)
 - [Building the site locally](#building-the-site-locally)